rlguy/GridFluidSim3D/README.md

 ## Configuring the Fluid Simulator

-The simulator is configured in the file [src/main.cpp](src/main.cpp).
-The default simulation will drop a ball of fluid in the center of the simulation domain.
+The fluid simulator can be configured by manipulating a FluidSimulation object in the function ```main()``` located in the file [src/main.cpp](src/main.cpp).
+After building the project, the fluid simulation exectuable will be located in the ```fluidsim/``` directory.
 Example configurations are located in the [src/examples/cpp/](src/examples/cpp) directory.
 Some documentation on the public methods for the FluidSimulation class is provided in the [fluidsimulation.h](src/fluidsimulation.h) header.

+A fluid simulation can also be configured and run within a Python script by importing the ```pyfluid``` package, which will be located in the ```fluidsim/``` directory after building the project.
+Example scripts are located in the [src/examples/python/](src/examples/python) directory.

+The following two sections will demonstrate how to program a simple "Hello World" simulation using either C++ or Python.

-### Hello World
+### Hello World (C++)

 This is a very basic example of how to use the FluidSimulation class to run a simulation.
 The simulation in this example will drop a ball of fluid in the center of a cube shaped fluid domain.
 This example is relatively quick to compute and can be used to test if the simulation program is running correctly.